Tags: Certified Organic Open Pollinated

 Days to Maturity: 56 days

 Our new downy mildew resistant slicing cucumber!
 Named after the wind that blows downy mildew spores here from the South every summer.
 Bred especially for late summer when downy mildew pressure is high, South Wind also grows well and produces over a long season when planted early.
-We've focused a lot on bacterial wilt tolerance as well as downy resistance in the selections.
+Edmund focused a lot on bacterial wilt tolerance as well as downy resistance in the selections.
 These are strong, vigorous and productive plants that rarely produce misshapen fruits, even under stress.
-Straight, medium green, 8-inch cucumbers with aromatic flavor.
-We've been selecting for sweetness and flavor all along, but these aren't quite as sweet as our pickler.
-We're hoping to change that and have started making sweetness the first priority in selections.
+Straight, medium green, 7-8 inch cucumbers with aromatic flavor.
 Stem ends are never bitter.
-Selection is ongoing and still in progress!
-But this is something really useful and notable and its time to share it (see the recommendation below).
-Please send us your feedback!
-47 seeds/gram.
+We are still refining this variety - please send us your feedback!
+55 seeds/gram.
 Grown by Twin Oaks Seed Farm.

 From our friends at Broadfork Farm in Chesterfield, VA: